directus-labs/guest-authoring/copy-this-template-directory/index.md

 - Node 6 - "Condition"

-if such item is found (then proceed to actions delete/update, oherwise - create new item (for update action))
+if such an item is found (then proceed to actions delete/update, otherwise - create a new item (for update action))

 ![node 06](/copy-this-template-directory/directus_flow_4_06.png "node 06")